Boost your understanding of California Penal Code Section 29800: Felon in Possession of a Firearm right here.

 - Jail time of up to three years

-The court system can also confiscate the individual’s weapon upon a conviction.
-Additionally, individuals who are visiting the country may be deported if they are convicted under California’s felon in possession of a firearm law.
+Additionally, individuals visiting the country may be deported if convicted under California’s felon in possession of a firearm law.

 Legal Defenses for Felon with a Firearm Charges

 You can get help constructing a defense if you are accused of a PC 29800 violation in California.
 A criminal defense lawyer in Los Angeles can help you go over all of your legal options.
-Based upon your situation, your lawyer could work to demonstrate that:
+Based on your situation, your lawyer could work to demonstrate that:

-You Did Not Know You Were in Possession of a Firearm
+You did Not Know You Were in Possession of a Firearm

 You Were Illegally Searched by Police Officers